The Research page presents samples of ragtime scholarship. The page currently contains two topics:

 Again, the writer’s disparaging comments unintentionally reveal facts of considerable interest.
 As a non-reading ragtime pianist who played variations, it would seem that Lee was an improvising musician.
 (Have you ever read that ragtime was not improvised?)

 Listening to a few of the recorded versions immediately reveals that there is more than one musical piece that goes under the name “Stack-a-Lee” (or its variants).
-We might like to think that Charlie Lee’s version had the same source as, say, Ma Rainey’s “Stack O'Lee Blues” (recorded in 1925), but we have no evidence on which to base that conclusion.
+We might like to think that Charlie Lee’s version had the same source as, say, Ma Rainey’s “Stack O'Lee Blues” (recorded in 1925), but we have no evidence to support that conclusion.

 Many theories have been proposed to explain the story’s origins, but the evidence overwhelmingly points to a shooting in St. Louis on Christmas night, 1895, between “Stag” Lee Shelton and William Lyons.
 This incident, along with an aftermath that continued for almost two decades, was reported in the St. Louis Globe-Democrat and other papers.
 (See the extensive examination by George M. Eberhart: "Stack Lee: The Man, the Music, and the Myth", Popular Music and Society (Spring 1996), pages 1-70.)
 Shelton was apparently not the prototypical arch villain as portrayed in the vast majority of the Stack-a-Lee songs, for the sentencing judge, some members of the jury, and many state politicians appealed to the governor for commutation of his sentence (set at 25 years).
 That he was vilified in song might have been the work of Lyons’ relatives, who opposed his release.
 The result, however it came about, was that Stack-a-Lee joined the ballad tradition memorializing outlaws.